What is Stillbirth?

 Coping with stillbirth is a very personal and individual process.
 Some women recover quickly, while others take longer to come to terms with their loss.
 When the time is right, you and your partner might consider trying to conceive again.
-A healthy and safe pregnancy after difficulties, such as stillbirth, is possible but requires careful planning and monitoring.
+Getting pregnant after stillbirth and having a healthy and safe pregnancy is possible but requires careful planning and monitoring.

 - BioMed Central.
 (2015).
 Mothers' accounts of their stillbirth experiences and of their subsequent relationships with their living infant: an interpretative phenomenological analysis.
 Retrieved January 29, 2018 from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4604712/